ganrad/aks-aspnet-sqldb-rest/README.md

 1. Update the Azure SQL Server database connection string value in the **appsettings.json** file.

-    The attribute **SqlServerDb** holds the database connection string and should point to the Azure SQL Server database instance which we provisioned in Section [A].
+    The attribute **SqlServerDb** holds the database connection string and should point to the Azure SQL Server database instance which we provisioned in [Section A](#a-deploy-an-azure-sql-server-and-database).
 You should have saved the SQL Server connection string value in a file.

     Refer to the comands below to edit the SQL Server database *Connection string*...
     ```bash